illyfrancis/scribble/docs/draft.md

 It implements the main business logic according to the BRD.
 It is within this module that the input data is consumed and the outbound data is created as defined by the business requirements.
 The core module interacts with the ` Reference data service ` to enrich the outbound data when needed.

-One of the key responsibility is the maintenance of the state-transition for each transactions by the input events whereby the core component examines the input event in conjunction with its current state to determine the next valid state and performs predetermined actions.
-Essentially it requires a representation of a state machine (or FSM) for each unique transactions.
+One of the key responsibilities is the maintenance of the state-transition for each transaction by the input events whereby the core component examines the input event in conjunction with its current state to determine the next valid state and performs predetermined actions.
+Essentially it requires a representation of a state machine (or FSM - Finite State Machine) for each unique transaction.

 There are various approaches for implementing a FSM.
 At one end of the spectrum, it can be implemented in the database by storing the current state against the transaction records and query the State/Event table that defines the state-transitions.

 An advantage with this approach is the durable nature of the database when compared to the states held in-memory, in that the state information is not lost in the event of system failure.
-However the modeling of the State/Event table becomes non-trivial for a complex state-transition logic and any enhancements or changes to the state-transition may require database re-modeling.
+However the modeling of the State/Event table becomes non-trivial for complex state-transition logic and any enhancements or changes to the state-transition may require database re-modeling.
 Also there is potential throughput issue with processing of an input event as each event processing it requires multiple database queries to determine the next state.

 In contrast, in-memory model better manages the throughput concerns as it reduces the I/O bound database interactions to a minimum but at the cost of higher memory usage and with the loss of persistence.
 But with in-memory model, the state-transition logic can be more expressive with the semantics of programming language when compared to modeling the logic in a database table, yielding more maintainable application.

-Ideal middle ground is the hybrid of the two approaches where the solution maintains the state in persistent store with higher throughput without consuming too much memory (whilst take advantage of the multiple CPUs / multi-cores).
+Ideal middle ground is the hybrid of the two approaches where the solution maintains the state in persistent store with higher throughput without consuming too much memory (whilst take advantage of the multiple CPUs / multi-cores ???
+Leave in ???).

 ??? key items